 For the latest information on restrictions in place in Ontario, view the Ontario Government’s COVID-19 web page.

 See our FAQs, below, for advice on practising during current COVID-19 health measures.

-You should monitor the spread of COVID-19 in your community to inform your decisions of when to return to practice.
+Kinesiologists and their employers must assess the risks of providing service in-person and implement appropriate infection control and prevention measures.
+You should also monitor the spread of COVID-19 in your community as you make decisions about providing service.
 You can refer to data from the Ontario Government, Public Health Ontario and your local public health unit.

-Guidance for kinesiologists on returning to practice
+- College guidance on returning to practice

 - College Practice Standard – Infection Control

 - Infection control webinar from Public Health Ontario

-- Ministry of Health guidance on return to practice– General guidance for all health professionals (Updated June 15, 2020)
+- Ministry of Health guidance on return to practice– General guidance for all health professionals

 - General COVID-19 guidance from the Ministry of Health